If you wish to save money on your car insurance in 2022 – click here.

 These 5 cities account for 71 out of the 100 postcodes which insurance companies charge the most for their car insurance premiums.

 Your no-claims bonus increases with every year you don’t make a claim from your insurance provider.
+This is a primary way of saving money on car insurance in the long term.

 You can pay to protect your no-claims bonus and if you’re changing companies, you should see if you can carry it over to your new policy.

 Your car insurance premiums are calculated according to your personal details such as your age as well as on your driving record.
+As people get older the risk decreases and the experience increases, therefore over 60s car insurance rates are usually low.

 The 3 cheapest cities for car insurance are in Aberdeen, Plymouth and Bristol while the most expensive postcodes are found in Birmingham, Liverpool and East London.